plotly/documentation/_posts/r/2016-05-06-git-data-scientists.md

 ### What

-The outline is provided in the floating table of contents.
+The outline is provided below.
 You will learn the essential concepts and terminology of version control, Git, GitHub and GitHub desktop.
 This tutorial follows a _learn-by-doing_ approach.

+1. Installing Git
+2. Signup for a GitHub account and a Hello World tutorial
+3. Installing GitHub Desktop
+4. Version control `R` code using an example of PCA
+5. Create a branch, pull request and merge
+6. Introduction to Git functionality in RStudio
+7. Create and publish an `R Markdown` document
+8. Create an online CV

 ### Why